abigail-ryan/serenity-day-spa/README.md

 For future development of this project I would like to add the following features:

-* Add the option for registered users to leave a review to give their feebdack to the business and other users.
+* Add the option for registered users to leave a review to give their feedback to the business.
 * Enable users to edit their details in their account dashboard.
 And also enable users to delete their entire account - this is currently only an Admin capability.
 * As the business grows, add staff and assign certain treatments to them.
 * Allow customers to choose which staff member they would like to book in with during the booking process.